Galts-Gulch/avarice/README.md

 - Clone
 - Edit genconfig.py; find your own successful configuration
 - Run avarice.py - This software is meant to be run continuously, and will take awhile to generate valid info depending on configuration.

+## Donations
+Donations are not at all required, or even really requested.
+If you want to show a "thank you," and can't contribute code, then feel free to donate.
+BTC: 18XCHsFFpnSWv2GZTbQbXtGTSQGrZABueZ